Katniss218/HumanSpaceProgram/technical_docs_and_writing/COMMON_MISTAKES.md

 Object pooling is very useful when you have a lot of very similar objects that live for a bit and then die, only to be respawned later.
 Unity already has an object pool class - `ObjectPool<T>`, and UnityPlus implements one as well - Use it when applicable - `ObjectPool<TItem, TItemData>`.

+#### 4. Rigidbody:
+Rigidbodies return 0 / identity if the gameobject is disabled - `if( !gameObject.activeInHierarchy )`.
+Use the transform values, store the value pre-disabled and return that if the object is disabled.

 ## HSP-specific: